abialobrodzki/10x-cards/README.md

 10x-cards is an AI-powered flashcard generator designed to simplify the creation and management of educational flashcards.
 It leverages advanced language models via Openrouter.ai to automatically generate flashcard suggestions from user-provided text, saving time and effort in content creation.

 Actual project is hosted on Cloudflare Pages.
-Link: https://10x-cards-4sq.pages.dev
+Link: https://10x-cards-4sq.pages.dev.
+Built with Llama (meta-llama/llama-4-scout:free).

 ## Table of Contents